togakangaroo/togakangaroo.github.io/_posts/2019-11-04-dominos-v-robles.md

 I am also not someone who particularly specializes in web accessibility.
 It is important and I know the basics, but I do not claim to be an expert.
 I quite possibly misspell the word accessibility as well.

 Finally, I'll note that in the following narrative I occasionally reference but omit a lot of discussion of previous case law and finer points of order.
-This article is long enough and if you're interested in diving down to that level just [read the opinion and itself](https://www.scotusblog.com/wp-content/uploads/2019/07/18-1539-opinion-below.pdf).
+This article is long enough and if you're interested in diving down to that level just [read the opinion itself](https://www.scotusblog.com/wp-content/uploads/2019/07/18-1539-opinion-below.pdf).

 # The Story